saurluca/dendritic-computation/README.md

 Implement sparse "dendrite networks" where hidden units represent dendrites connected to specific spatial patches or random subsets of inputs, testing how this structural prior affects learning.
+Orginal idea is to resample the dendritic connections during learning.
+Significantly improving performance for a small number of parameters.

+## Results

+Solved MNIST with minimal number of parameters
+MNIST:
+accuracy - num params - synapses / dendrites / somas

+- 81 - 180 - 18 / 10 / .
+- 90 - 600 - 60 / 10 / .
+- 94.7 - 2890 - 16 / 16 / 10

 ## Sources